abubnys/MEA_perfusion_package/README.md

 ### The output

-the result output structure, electrode_traces contains the following fields:
+output structure, `electrode_traces` contains the following fields:
-1. electrode: the name of the electrode
+1. `electrode`: the name of the electrode
-2. data: raw data from that electrode
+2. `data`: raw data from that electrode
-3. spike times: time (s) when each detected spike happened, this will be a double if only one neuron was detected on the traces, or a cell array with the number of cells equal to the number of neurons detected in the recording
+3. `spike times`: time (s) when each detected spike happened, this will be a double if only one neuron was detected on the traces, or a cell array with the number of cells equal to the number of neurons detected in the recording
-4. spike amplitudes: maximum amplitude (uV) of each spike, organized in the same manner as spike times
+4. `spike amplitudes`: maximum amplitude (uV) of each spike, organized in the same manner as spike times
-5. spk_thresh: threshold for spike detection.
+5. `spk_thresh`: threshold for spike detection.
 If only one neuron was detected this is a single value and all periods during which the raw trace dropped below this value count as a spike.
 If multiple neurons were detected, this is an n-by-4 vector in which each row corresponds to the set of thresholds for a given neuron.
 Columns 1 and 2 are the x and y values for the upper threshold, and columnes 3 and 4 are the x and y values for the lower threshold.
 A spike for a given neuron is registered if the raw trace intersects with the line defined by these two coordinates.
-6. spike rates: the binned spike rate (Hz) for each recorded neuron.
+6. `spike rates`: the binned spike rate (Hz) for each recorded neuron.
 Each bin corresponds to the instantaneous spike rate over 100 ms.

+### User inputs

+`detect_spike_rates` prompts the user to input decisions and information about spike thresholds at various points throughout the run.
+This function will iterate through the data for each electrode and determine spike rates from there.
+A more detailed description of these prompts follows:

+First, it will take the 480s of raw data for that electrode and plot it across 4 rows of a figure: